hotosm/raw-data-api/README.md

 ## Introduction of sozip

 We use [sozip](https://github.com/sozip/sozip-spec) optimization while we zip the files , This won't change anything the existing usecase for .zip .
-Learn more about it in attached link .
-You can drag and drop zip generated in new version of QGIS without unzipping
+Learn more about it in attached link

 ## Tests